 Can the Cloud protect me against ransomware attacks?

 Wikipedia defines it as “a type of malicious software that blocks access to the victim’s data or threatens to publish or delete it until a ransom is paid.”
-Victims who have falls prey to blackmailers, know it’s an expensive ransom.
+Victims who have fallen prey to blackmailers, know it’s an expensive ransom.
 And many will tell tales that they only received some of their data back after paying a ransom in bitcoins.

 The biggest advantage about using the Cloud, is that you’re able to work anywhere, on any device, as long as you have an internet connection.
 You can keep all your work in the Cloud without having to save any data to your own device.
 Ransomware targets your device.
 If there aren’t any documents on the device, the ransomware can’t encrypt anything and you’re safe.